aliyun/terraform-provider-alicloud/website/docs/r/polardb_cluster.html.markdown

 -> **NOTE:** `tde_status` Cannot modify after created when `db_type` is `PostgreSQL` or `Oracle`.`tde_status` only support modification from `Disabled` to `Enabled` when `db_type` is `MySQL`.
 * `encrypt_new_tables` - (Optional, Available in 1.124.1+) turn on table auto encryption.
 Valid values are `ON`, `OFF`.
 Only MySQL 8.0 supports.
 -> **NOTE:** `encrypt_new_tables` Polardb MySQL 8.0 cluster, after TDE and Automatic Encryption are enabled, all newly created tables are automatically encrypted in the cluster.
+* `encryption_key` - (Optional, Available in 1.200.0+) The ID of the custom key. `encryption_key` cannot be modified after TDE is opened.
+* `role_arn` - (Optional, Available in 1.200.0+) The Alibaba Cloud Resource Name (ARN) of the RAM role.
+A RAM role is a virtual identity that you can create within your Alibaba Cloud account.
+For more information see [RAM role overview](https://www.alibabacloud.com/help/en/resource-access-management/latest/ram-role-overview).
 * `security_group_ids` - (Optional, Available in 1.128.0+) The ID of the security group.
 Separate multiple security groups with commas (,).
 You can add a maximum of three security groups to a cluster.
 -> **NOTE:** Because of data backup and migration, change DB cluster type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.
 * `deletion_lock` - (Optional, Available in 1.169.0+) turn on table deletion_lock.
 Valid values are 0, 1.
 1 means to open the cluster protection lock, 0 means to close the cluster protection lock